Bunsly/JobSpy/README.md

 ---

+**Q: No results when using "google"?**
+**A:** You have to use super specific syntax.
+Search for google jobs on your browser and then whatever pops up in the google jobs search box after applying some filters is what you need to copy & paste into the google_search_term.

+---

 **Q: Received a response code 429?**
 **A:** This indicates that you have been blocked by the job board site for sending too many requests.
 All of the job board sites are aggressive with blocking.
 We recommend: